Violation of Protection Order

 - Failure to seek counseling;

-- Going to home, workplace, or school of alleged victim;
+- Going to home, workplace, or school of the alleged victim;

 - Failure to provide financial support to family members; or